WLCG-AuthZ-WG/common-jwt-profile/profile.md

 Default groups are similar to VOMS groups, while optional groups resemble VOMS roles.

-A parametric wlcg.`groups` scope is introduced for group selection that has the following form:
+A parametric `wlcg.groups` scope is introduced for group selection that has the following form:

 ```